 - Most common cause of weakness and disability with AIDS is muscle atrophy and wasting from nutritional deficiency and repeated infections.
+Non-HIV related muscle diseases are likely most common muscle disorders seen in people with HIV and on ART.
+Frailty is accentuated in aging in PLWH and includes a phenotype of decreasing strength.

 - Myalgias, muscle tenderness and weakness of the proximal muscles are common features of all primary muscle disorders in HIV.
 Inclusion body myositis spreads to include distal muscles as well.